 A “stock market crash” is a sharp decline in one or more of the major market indexes in the U.S., which are the Dow Jones Industrial Average, the S&P 500, and the Nasdaq.
 There’s no specific percentage drop associated with a crash, unlike a correction, which is a drop of 10% or more from the index’s 52-week high.
 In the past 45 years, there have been 24 market corrections.

-Causes of Stock Market Crashes
+Understanding Why Stock Market Crashes Occur

 A market crash can be caused by a number of factors.
 Here are some of the biggest market crashes in the U.S, and what caused them: